-(1) On 11 February 2013, the Secretariat initiated dispute settlement procedures against the Republic of Serbia by way of an Opening Letter under Article 12 of the Dispute Settlement Procedures for failure to transpose and implement certain provisions of Directive 1999/32/EC of the European Parliament and of the Council of 26 April 1999 relating to a reduction in the sulphur content of certain liquid fuels and amending Directive 93/12/EEC (hereinafter: "Directive 1999/32/EC").
-Having not been satisfied by the respective replies sent by the Republic of Serbia, the Secretariat sent a Reasoned Opinion under Article 13 of the Dispute Settlement Procedures on 21 December 2015 and submitted a Reasoned Request to the Ministerial Council under Article 28 of the Dispute Settlement Procedures on 13 May 2016.
+(1) On 11 February 2013, the Secretariat initiated dispute settlement procedures against Bosnia and Herzegovina by way of an Opening Letter under Article 12 of the Dispute Settlement Procedures for failure to transpose and implement certain provisions of Directive 1999/32/EC of the European Parliament and of the Council of 26 April 1999 relating to a reduction in the sulphur content of certain liquid fuels and amending Directive 93/12/EEC (hereinafter: "Directive 1999/32/EC").
+Having not been satisfied by the respective replies sent by Bosnia and Herzegovina, the Secretariat sent a Reasoned Opinion under Article 13 of the Dispute Settlement Procedures on 21 December 2015 and submitted a Reasoned Request to the Ministerial Council under Article 28 of the Dispute Settlement Procedures on 13 May 2016.
 The Advisory Committee established under Article 32 of the Dispute Settlement Procedures delivered its Opinion on the Reasoned Request on 16 September 2016.